 “As we have said before, we have zero tolerance for misuse of funds and will be aggressive in eliminating anyone who tries to take advantage of the taxpayers.
 We have suspended all the employees involved without pay, and will wait for a resolution from the Attorney General on charges.”

 Angela Rivera, 40, currently a supervisor for housing code enforcement and a former payroll clerk and senior analyst for the rec department, was charged with theft by unlawful taking, or disposition, tampering with public records or information, and forgery on December 18th, according to AG’s office spokesman Peter Aseltine.

 The Jersey Journal first reported on the charges earlier this morning.

-According to Aseltine, Rivera was charged with stealing $80,553 from the rec department between July 15, 2015 and February 23, 2018 by inflating the pay for five part-time employees: Alfred Coriano, Ashley N. Cuevas – Rivera’s daughter – Carlos Huertas and Gabriel Villanueva.
+According to Aseltine, Rivera was charged with stealing $80,553 from the rec department between July 15, 2015 and February 23, 2018 by inflating the pay for four part-time employees: Alfred Coriano, Ashley N. Cuevas – Rivera’s daughter – Carlos Huertas and Gabriel Villanueva.

 Those four defendants were charged with third-degree theft by taking for accepting payment for work they did not perform, authorities said.

 “Rivera allegedly altered timekeeping spreadsheets to inflate hours for those employees, causing paychecks to be issued that reflected additional hours that the employees did not actually work,” Aseltine said in an email.